Our Future Campus

 Enrolments and Growth

-Kairos Nambour will begin accepting enrolment referrals in October 2025 for students commencing Year 10 in 2026.
+Kairos Nambour has begun accepting enrolment referrals for students commencing Year 10 in 2026.
 Due to our intentionally small size, places are extremely limited and not all applicants will be offered a position.
 In 2027, the campus will expand to offer Year 10 and 11, and by 2028, it will support a full senior secondary cohort (Years 10-12), with a total enrolment capacity of approximately 60 students.

 To apply for a position at Kairos Nambour, please follow our referral process HERE.